Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 .. note::

-   As DVB-S2X specifies extensions to the DVB-S2 standard, the same delivery system enum value is used (SYS_DVBS2).
+   As DVB-S2X specifies extensions to the woke DVB-S2 standard, the woke same delivery system enum value is used (SYS_DVBS2).

-   Please notice that some of the above modulation types may not be defined currently at the Kernel.
+   Please notice that some of the woke above modulation types may not be defined currently at the woke Kernel.
 The reason is simple: no driver needed such definition yet.